strubix/angular-quickstart/README.md

 ### Prerequisities

-Front dependencies are saved in bower.json file.
-You'll need bower to initialize it.
+Front dependencies are saved in package.json file.
 Webpack dependencies are saved in package.json file.
 You'll need npm to initialize it.

 ### Installing